CTSi//circle.responsibleComputing

 The field of computer science and socio-technical systems draws on methodologies from computer science, social science, organizational studies, and human-computer interaction, among others (Carroll, 2013).
 This makes it a rich and vibrant field that can offer valuable insights for creating technology that’s not just technically advanced but also socially responsible and effective in its intended context (Sommerville, 2018).

-Our transformation from researching Informatics & Society (C!S) to Technology & Society (CTS)
+Our transformation from researching Informatics & Society (C!S) to Technology & Society (CTSi)

 Technological advancements have always created unique challenges for both academic research and society in general.
 Given the pervasive nature of today’s ICT and the rapid technological progression of innovation, the consequences of these developments are seldom clear and need to be carefully considered from a multitude of perspectives.